 1. You are still sharing the class with other people.

 2. You are responsible for the full amount of the private lesson no matter what.
-So if your friends don’t show up, you will have to cover their chunk.
+So if your friends don’t show up, you may have to cover their chunk.

-Characterized by one-time teaching events, workshops are meant to inspire you with new information.
-They are taught in a group setting and could have up to as many as 100 people in the class (depending on the instructor and space).
+Characterized by one-time teaching events, workshops are meant to inspire students with new techniques, concepts and information.
+They are taught in a group setting and could have as many as 40-100 people in one class (depending on the instructor and space).

 1. Relatively inexpensive (but more expensive than group classes).
-Range between $20 – $40/person per workshop on average.
+Range between $20 – $50/person per workshop on average.

 2. Great for inspiration and opening your mind to new possibilities.

 2. You don’t know what to expect.
-For example, the material given may be completely above your level and therefore useless to you.
+For example, the material given may be completely above your level and therefore not as useful for you.